Q1ngS0ng/Q1ngS0ng.github.io/_teaching/2023-Fall-Artificial-Intelligence-Assistant.md

 location: "Wuhan, China"
 ---

-This semester, I assisted Chao Ma as a teaching assistant in supervising a class of 75 undergraduates in the artificial intelligence course.
+This semester, I assisted Lecturer Chao Ma as a teaching assistant in supervising a class of 75 undergraduates in the artificial intelligence course.